 The Erma Byrd Higher Education Center

 The Erma Byrd Higher Education Center, located at 300 University Drive in Beaver, WV, was established in 2007 to provide higher education opportunities to the citizens of southern West Virginia.
 Dedicated to the late Erma Byrd on October 8, 2007, the Center is the state's first higher education collaborative and is home to Bluefield State College, Concord University, and Marshall University.
-Constructed by ZMM Architects & Engineers, the 33,000 SF center provides students the convenience of taking a variety of college classes offered by different colleges and universities in a single location.
-The facility consists of standard classrooms, distance learning classrooms, a science lab, computer classroom, a lecture hall, a multi-media library along with administrative office space for each college and university.
+The Erma Byrd Higher Education Center was constructed by ZMM Architects & Engineers; and, consists of standard classrooms, distance learning classrooms, a science lab, computer classroom, a lecture hall, a multi-media library along with administrative office space for each college and university.

 The Center provides students with the convenience of driving to a single location, exploring several different college and university in-seat and online degree program options, enrolling in a degree program, and completing that degree at the same location.
 The goal of the Center is to strengthen the economy of southern West Virginia through the creation of an educated citizenry that will meet the needs of business and industry.
 Through the unique collaboration of three colleges and the recent joining of New River Community and Technical College, this Erma Byrd Higher Education Complex will provide over 95 in-seat and online program options up to and including master's and doctoral degree programs!